MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

 # Plan, build, and launch Microsoft Viva Connections for your organization

-Use Viva Connections to engage and empower frontline workers and information workers across your organization.
+Use [Viva Connections](viva-connections-overview.md) to engage and empower frontline workers and information workers across your organization.
 Viva Connections integrates Microsoft 365 apps and tools to create experiences that meet users where they are, keeps them updated on news and announcements, and provides access to resources from a desktop or mobile device.

 - Use this guide to prepare your organization for Viva Connections through the planning, [building](build-viva-connections.md), and [launching](launch-viva-connections.md) phases
 - Review the different roles and activities in each phase
-- Learn more about the requirements before creating and customizing
+- Learn more about the requirements before building and customizing
 - Discover planning considerations and best practice
 - Get guidance for change management, adoption, and end-user training

 Want to get started now?
 [Use the quick guide to create your organization’s instance of Viva Connections](/viva/connections/guide-to-setting-up-viva-connections).